hugomint/hugomint/content/branch/content-design.md

 menu:
   footer:
     weight: 8
----

-It is good practise to have a tree diagram describing the content structure of your new site, here is an example.
+---It is good practise to have a tree diagram describing the content structure of your new site, here is an example.
 Please note each leaf of the branch is a unique page.
 This will enable you to easily add additional pages in a logical and structured manner and make your site easier to navigate.

 ![](/images/layout.jpg)